mendozatudares/nautilus/README.md

 $> sudo mkdir -p /opt/riscv
 $> git clone https://github.com/riscv/riscv-gnu-toolchain
 $> cd riscv-gnu-toolchain
-$> ./config --prefix=/opt/riscv
+$> ./configure --prefix=/opt/riscv
 $> make
 ```

-This will run for several minutes and build the entire RISC-V Newlib cross-
+This will run for several minutes and build the entire RISC-V Newlib cross-compiler.
-compiler.
 Once complete, add `/opt/riscv/bin` to your `PATH` and you should
 now be able to call `riscv64-unknown-elf-gcc` and its cousins.

 Next, you'll need to configure with `make menuconfig`.
 Under Platform and Target